XanatosX/ModularToolManager/docs/user/add-new-function.md

 If required enter any function parameters, those are arguments which are getting parsed to the script or application.

 Select the path to the script or application to start.
-To do so press the `...` next to the text field
+To do so press the `...` next to the text field.
+You could also copy in the path you want to run, make sure that this is a type of application the plugin can run.

 ![final-function]